spinnaker/kork/kork-artifacts/src/main/java/com/netflix/spinnaker/kork/artifacts/README.md

 While the implementation is S3 specific, this does not limit usages of other S3 compatible storage engines.
-For example, something like [SeaweedFS](https://github.com/seaweedfs/seaweedfs) can be used to test locally with
+For example, something like [SeaweedFS](https://github.com/seaweedfs/seaweedfs) can be used to test locally. with

 ## Local Testing